 Follow the steps below to deploy your blockchain network using the IBM Blockchain Platform console.

-Create the IBM Cloud Kubernetes Service (IKS) on the IBM Cloud after you select the appropriate plan, Kubernetes version, flavor, etc. Make sure that the Kubernetes service cluster is completely deployed.
+Create the IBM Cloud Kubernetes Service (IKS) on the IBM Cloud after you select the appropriate plan, Kubernetes version, flavor, and more.
+Make sure that the Kubernetes service cluster is completely deployed.

-As an entry point to your blockchain, you need to create a membership service provider (MSP) organization.
+As an entry point to your blockchain, you need to create an MSP organization.
 To do this, you need an org admin user identity.
-The certificate authority (CA) will create all of the identities and certificates that belong to your organization in addition to defining the organization.
-Hence, as a first step to setting up the blockchain network, you need to create the CA.
+The CA creates all of the identities and certificates that belong to your organization in addition to defining the organization.
+Therefore, as a first step to setting up the blockchain network, you need to create the CA.

-Start setting your network with the CA. Click Add Certificate Authority, then choose IBM Cloud under the Add Certificate Authority section, and then click Next.
+Start setting your network with the CA. Click Add Certificate Authority, choose the Create a Certificate Authority section, and then click Next.

 When you see the summary, click Add Certificate Authority.

-You will use the CA created in the previous step to register your users:
+You use the CA created in the previous step to register your users.

 Click on the CA that you created as shown here:

-Next, it asks you to Add attributes.
-This will be used for role-based access control over resources.
-For the purposes of this tutorial, you do not need to use attributes.
-Click on Register user.
+Next, it asks you to add attributes.
+This is used for role-based access control over resources.
+For the purpose of this tutorial, you do not need to use attributes.
+Click Register user.

-Repeat steps 1 – 4 above to register one more user with a peer type identity.
+Repeat Steps 1 – 4 to register one more user with a peer type identity.
 This identity allows you to deploy a peer.

-A formal definition of the peer’s organization is known as the Membership Service Provider (MSP).
+A formal definition of the peer’s organization is known as the MSP.
 You have already created the org CA and users, so you can now create the MSP definition.

 Provide all of the required information:

 Click Generate.
-It will generate the identity as the admin for your organization and will be added to your Wallet.
+It generates the identity as the admin for your organization and adds it to your Wallet.

-To avoid losing these public and private keys, you must export them now and store them in a safe place.
+To avoid losing these public and private keys, export them now and click Next.
 Finally, click Create MSP definition.

 Peers are a fundamental element of the network that host ledgers and smart contracts.

-Navigate to the Nodes tab, click Add peer, choose IBM Cloud as your peer location, and then click Next.
+Navigate to the Nodes tab, click Add peer, choose Create a peer, and then click Next.

-Provide a peer display name and click Next.
+Provide a peer display name, leave advanced deployment options with the default value, and click Next.

-On the next screen, select the CA that you created in step 4.
-Select the enroll ID of the peer identity that you created for your peer at the end of step 5 and provide the associated secret.
-Then, select the Organization MSP from the drop-down list, and click Next.
+On the next screen, select the CA that you created in Step 4.
+Select the enroll ID of the peer identity that you created for your peer at the end of Step 5 and provide the associated secret.
+Then, select the Organization MSP and fabric version from the drop-down list, and click Next.

-Review the summary and click Submit.
-To add more peers in the same organization, register a new user with peer identity as mentioned in step 5 and repeat this step.
+Review the summary and click Add Peer.
+To add more peers in the same organization, register a new user with peer identity as mentioned in Step 5 and repeat this step.

 The orderer node runs the communication service that guarantees transaction delivery in the network.

-Next, register the orderer user identities using your orderer CA. Perform all of the steps in step 5 again to register users with “client” and “peer” identities.
+Next, register the orderer user identities using your orderer CA. Perform all of the steps in Step 5 again to register users with admin and orderer identities.

 Now it’s time to create the orderer node.
-Navigate to the Nodes tab and click Add orderer.
+Navigate to the Nodes tab and click Add ordering service.

-Provide the required information as explained in step 7, but make sure you choose the correct orderer CA and orderer MSP.
+Provide the required information as explained in Step 7, but make sure you choose the correct orderer CA and orderer MSP.
+Click Next.